 - 9.1.
 No access to the internet shall be permitted during the examination (either by means of computers, cell phones, smart phones, tablets or any other similar technology). - 9.2.
 Candidates shall be allowed to bring only the following texts into the examination venue: - 9.2.1.
-International Financial Reporting Standards that form part of the SAICA handbooks, Volume 1: - Part A (which may be in 1 or 2 parts) - Part B (which may be in 1 or 2 parts) - Any supplements published from time to time - 9.2.2.
-International Audit Standards (Volume 2A), SAICA and IRBA pronouncements (Volume 2B), applicable local legislation (Volume 2C) as well as the King Code (Volume 2D) which are printed as a set. - 9.2.3.
-The SAICA Tax Legislation Handbook (Volume 3) - 9.2.4.
-Due to reported differences between the English and Afrikaans Income Tax Acts, SAICA have published guidance on the SAICA website for ITC 2017.
-Candidates are therefore allowed to make use of their own copies of this guidance - 9.2.5.
-The revised SAAPS 3 was not published in time to be included in the Legislation Handbooks for 2016.
-Candidates are therefore allowed to make use of their own copies of this SAAPS in the 2017 ITC, as published on the SAICA website. - 9.3.
-Only ONE version of each of the above text may be brought into the examination venue, although the books may be either a version published in the year the QE is written or a version published in one of the previous years.
+Volume 1: International Financial Reporting Standards: - Part A (which may be in 1 or 2 parts) - Part B (which may be in 1 or 2 parts) - Part C (which may be in 1 or 2 parts) - Any supplements published from time to time - 9.2.2.
+Volume 2: Which contains the International Audit Standards; SAICA and IRBA pronouncements, applicable local legislation as well as the King Code. - 9.2.3.
+Volume 3: The SAICA Tax Legislation Handbook - 9.2.4.
+Where any loose copies of standards or other notifications published by SAICA can be brought into the exam venue this will be posted on the SAICA website from time to time. - 9.3.
+Only ONE version of each of the above text may be brought into the examination venue, although the books may be either a version published in the year the ITC is written, or a version published in one of the previous years.
 Additional copies of the above books may be brought into the examination in exceptional circumstances and with the express permission of the SAICA secretariat obtained prior to the examination being written. - 9.4.
 Any additional references (updates) which the IPD Committee deems appropriate shall be supplied to the candidates on the day of the examination. - 9.5.
-Candidates are only allowed to highlight, underline, sideline and flag in the permitted texts.
+Candidates are only allowed to highlight, underline, side-line and flag in the permitted texts.
 Writing on flags is permitted for reference and cross-referencing purposes only, that is, writing may only refer to the name or number of the relevant discipline standard, statement or section in the legislation. - 9.6.
 Candidates may not have in their possession any loose papers whether affixed to the permitted texts or not. - 9.7.
 Only properly bound standard publishers' editions are permissible.
-Photocopies, printed copies of electronic versions, loose sections or isolated pages of texts are prohibited, with exception of permitted text as stipulated in 9.2.4 and 9.2.5 - 9.8.
+Photocopies, printed copies of electronic versions, loose sections or isolated pages of texts are prohibited, with exception of permitted text as stipulated in 9.2.4. - 9.8.
 Any contravention of regulation 9 is considered to be misconduct and shall be dealt with in terms of regulation 14.